conda-forge/conda-forge.github.io/docs/how-to/basics/fork-sync.md

 Alternatively, create a backup of your `main` branch with `git checkout main && git checkout -b parked-changes` and then try to pull with a rebase strategy with `git rebase -i upstream/main`.
-The idea here is to keep only the commits from `upstream` and drop the ones you added yourself.
+The idea here is to replay the commits you want to keep on top of the `upstream/main` branch, while dropping those that have become obsolete (or are otherwise conflict-prone, like rerender commits).
 [Gitlab's docs on `git rebase`](https://docs.gitlab.com/topics/git/git_rebase/) contain more details on this type of workflow.